Your current location is set to United States. If this is incorrect, please change your location:

 Dr. Carlos Torres and group at the Ottawa Hospital have employed ultrasound and powerful MRI technology to examine vein anatomy and assess iron deposits in MS patients and healthy controls.
 The research team is trying to provide a better understanding of normal variations in vein anatomy and examine the possible role of iron pooling in patients with blocked veins.

-Dr. Aaron Field and team at the University of Wisconsin School of Medicine and Public Health have used ultrasound techniques as well as alternative imaging methods to generate detailed images of head and neck veins in people with both early and late stages of MS, as well as healthy controls and controls with other neurological conditions.
-As of July 2013, Dr. Field and his team had scanned 121 people.
-Research is still underway.
+Dr. Aaron Field and team at the University of Wisconsin School of Medicine and Public Health have used ultrasound techniques as well as alternative imaging methods to generate detailed images of head and neck veins in 112 people with both early and late stages of MS, as well as 56 healthy controls and 56 controls with other neurological conditions.

 Other published studies on CCSVI and MS

-Research findings to date indicate there is no connection between CCSVI and MS.
+Research findings to date indicate that treating vein narrowing is not effective in treating MS.

-A growing body of evidence on the prevalence of CCSVI among people living with MS suggest that CCSVI is not linked with MS. Researchers suggest that discrepancies in results may be attributed to inconsistencies in imaging techniques, training of personnel, and interpretation of results.
+A growing body of evidence on the prevalence of CCSVI among people living with MS suggest that CCSVI is not associated with MS, and based on recent preliminary findings, venoplasty was shown to be ineffective as a treatment for MS. Researchers suggest that continued discrepancies in results between studies may be attributed to inconsistencies in imaging techniques, training of personnel, and interpretation of results.
 As well, some studies challenge the validity of the proposed diagnostic criteria for CCSVI.

 There are potential complications associated with CCSVI-related procedures.

 As with any invasive procedure, there is risk.
 There is general agreement that balloon angioplasty has less risk than the treatment of CCSVI involving stents.
 Please read our Risks and Safety section for more detailed information.